Reset by mail tokens¶

 If you enable this option, you must change the default value of the security keyphrase.

-You should set a token lifetime, so they are deleted if unused.
+You should set a token lifetime, so they are invalid after some time.
 The value is in seconds:

 $token_lifetime = "3600";